xayanide/event-handler-loader/README.md

 };
 ```

-With `exportType: default`, it'll look for default exports exclusively, like so:
+With `exportType: default`, it'll look for default exports exclusively, so you'll have to rewrite it like so:
+An error will be thrown if you chose to have both modules in a directory with default exports and named exports because it doesn't align with the loader's configuration.

 ```ts
 // src/eventHandlers/process/default.ts